arsalannkhann/Brain-Tumor-Detection-using-CNN/README.md

 - Inspired by the need for accessible medical diagnostic tools

 ## Support 📧
-For support, email your-email@example.com or create an issue in the repository.
+For support, email arsalankhangenai@gmail.com or create an issue in the repository.

-Would you like me to add or modify any section of this README?